-- HeelFace Revolving Door: Really doesn't know which side he's on.
+- Heel–Face Revolving Door: Really doesn't know which side he's on.
 In his first appearance, he's a member of Ebony's band.
-In his second, he seemingly tries to scare away Snap and Loopin (who are harassing Enoby) by confessing that he is a Satanist.
+In his second, he seemingly tries to scare away Snap and Loopin (who are harassing Enoby) by confessing that he's a Satanist.
 Later in the story, he tries to poison Ebony with an Amnesia potion (probably Amortentia potion, which in the real books is a love potion).
 In the end, he seems to be on Enoby's side again.

 - Large Ham: Again, "I MAY BE A HOGWARTS STUDENT...
 BUT I AM ALSO A SATANIST!"

-- Not Now, Kiddo: His important news are dismissed, because he's just a little Hogwarts student.
+- Not Now, Kiddo: His important news gets dismissed, because he's just a little Hogwarts student.

 - Stalker with a Crush: For Ebony, of course.
 He is seen crushing on her and following her about.

-- Teeth-Clenched Teamwork: HAHRID is not very fond of dumbledoree, calling him a mean old man and a liar, yet they are both rejected posers and are somewhat forced to work together for some time.
+- Teeth-Clenched Teamwork: He is not very fond of prof dumbledoree, calling him a mean old man and a liar, yet they are both rejected posers and are somewhat forced to work together for some time.